-Over the course of the training year, an intern may find it necessary to take an extended leave of absence from internship.
-These situations may be foreseeable or unforeseeable, and may include, but are not limited to: pregnancy/parental leave, medical leave for the intern or an immediate family member, death or loss of a family member, or other unexpected situations.
+Over the course of the training year, an intern, the intern's site director, and/or Internship Consortium Director, may find it necessary for the intern to take an extended leave of absence from internship.
+These situations may be foreseeable or unforeseeable, and may include, but are not limited to pregnancy/parental leave, medical leave for the intern or an immediate family member, death or loss of a family member, or other unexpected situations.
 Nevertheless, all interns are required to meet Consortium requirements for completion of internship, including those specifying the total number of internship hours and the total amount of face-to-face clinical time required.
-When leave is foreseeable, interns are expected to work with their clinical supervisor and the Internship Consortium Director in order to create a plan to complete Consortium requirements.
+When leave is foreseeable, interns are expected to work with their clinical supervisor and the Internship Consortium Director to create a plan to complete Consortium requirements.
 When the leave is unforeseeable, interns are expected to work with their clinical supervisor and the Internship Consortium Director to create a plan within a reasonable amount of time.
 Plans will be designed to be flexible and adapted or modified as circumstances require and will need to accommodate both the needs of the intern as well as the needs and opportunities of the site.
 Plans may include working additional hours per week before or after the leave occurs, extending internship, accumulating hours while working from home (if feasible), and others.
 Payment of stipends during leave will be negotiated between the intern, the Internship Consortium Director, and the site.
 In most cases, intern leave will be unpaid unless other arrangements have been made.